magcode/esp-oled-display/README.md

 }
 ```

-You can display the display by sending
+You can disable the display by sending
 ```
 {
   disable:true,